Tekken Revolution: Reception

 Tekken Revolution received mixed reviews.
 Edge noted its attempt to bring the series close to its arcade roots, but criticized it as a watered-down version of Tekken Tag Tournament 2 and its "pay-to-win" nature.
 Gamesmaster also stated "There's plenty to play with here, but you'll have to pay to win online."
-OPM enjoyed the game, concluding "It’s just like being back in the arcades (with lots of Japanese kids kicking your arse)."
+PlayStation Official Magazine – Australia enjoyed the game, concluding "It's just like being back in the arcades (with lots of Japanese kids kicking your arse)."
 Despite the mixed reception, Katsuhiro Harada confirmed that Tekken Revolution was downloaded over 2 million times.